blocklessnetwork/cli/README.md

 ## Glboal flags
-Other than the `-h` or `--help` global flags, there are two more flags that you can use globally.
+Other than the help (`-h` or `--help`) global flag, there are two more flags that you can use globally.

 ### `--yes` flag
 You can use `-y` or `--yes` flag to set all options to the default value: